(07) 4634 1122

 Since then, particularly, the machine shop has expanded and diversified to house one of the most comprehensive and versatile workshops in the region.
 Equipped with a CNC machining centre, horizontal borer, water jet cutting machine, computerised and manual lathes and certified welding competencies ensures the plant delivers engineering modifications and sophisticated fabricating projects to excellent standards, locally and internationally.

-A recent addition to Condamine Drilling’s suite of services is the adoption of an agency for T-L Irrigators, providing pivot or lateral units directly from Nebraska, USA.
+A recent addition to Condamine Drilling’s suite of services is the adoption of an agency for Reinke Irrigation, providing pivot or lateral units directly from Nebraska, USA.
 This project completes the Company’s delivery of groundwater from the drilling of the first test hole to crop irrigation.